LITdevs/docs/docs/painfull/modules/intro.md

 # Intro to Modules
 Painfull is based around "Modules", which are small repositories with a Node project, and a Painfull manifest.

+For more technical information, refer to the [Technical details](technical).

 ## Installing modules

 Painfull core includes a command for installing modules through Discord, `install`.

 This command will automatically install the module, and add it to the Painfull config.

+If a command adds an API, Painfull must restart after installing.
+If Painfull is running in pm2, it will restart automatically, otherwise a DM is sent to the owner.

 ### Command syntax